MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ## Change log on type for a health service

-If you need to change the log on type of Operations Manager health service to Interactive, use the local group policy on the agent computer as shown below:
+If you need to change the log on type of Operations Manager health service to *Allow log on locally*, configure the security policy setting on the local device using the Local Security Policy console as shown in the following image:

-> [!NOTE]
-> A monitor-based alert is generated for this event.

 ![Monitoring action account log on types](./media/enable-service-logon/om2019-monitoring-action-account-logon-type.png)

 ## Coexistence with Operations Manager 2016 agent
-Helath service in Operations Manager 2016 uses *Interactive* as log on type.
-Operations Manager uses *Log on as a service* as default.
-However, Operations Manager 2019 and 2016 can interoperate without any issues as log on type of health service has no impact on the interoperability.

-Following scenarios are impacted:.
+With the log on type change introduced in Operations Manager 2019, the Operations Manager 2016 agent can coexist and interoperate without any issues.
+However, there are a couple of scenarios that are affected by this change:

- - Push install from Operations Manager console requires admin privilege and *Log on as a service* permission.
+- Push install of agent from the Operations Manager console requires an account that has administrative privileges and the *Log on as a service* right on the destination computer.
- - Operations Manager MS action account required admin privilege on management server for Service Manager monitoring.
+- Operations Manager Management Server action account requires administrative privileges on management servers for monitoring Service Manager.

 ## Troubleshooting

 If any of the Run as accounts do have the required **Log on as a Service** permission, a critical monitor-based alert appears.
-This alert displays the  details of the Run as account, which does not have **Log on as a Service** permission.
+This alert displays the  details of the Run As account, which does not have **Log on as a Service** permission.

 ![alert properties](./media/enable-service-logon/om2019-alert-properties.png)

-In the event viewer, on the agent computer, see the information under event ID 7002 for details about all the **Run as account** that requires **Log on as a Service** permission.
+On the agent computer, open Event Viewer and in the Operations Manager log, search for event ID 7002 for details about all the run as accounts that requires **Log on as a Service** permission.

 |Parameter|Message|
 |--------------------|---------------|